An ode is a formal lyric poem that is written in celebration or dedication. They are generally directed with specific intent.

 Why Do Writers Write Odes?

 Odes are used in order to express a writer’s appreciation for something.
 In some cases, this is something lofty, as is traditional.
 But, in other cases, such as with Pablo Neruda’s odes, he focuses in on incredibly important things that are generally overlooked.
 In his case, he thinks about suits, socks, thread, and more.
 Odes generally have a wide appeal, tapping into feelings that are common amongst a larger segment of the population.
-Contemporary poets recognized a need to move away from elaborate odes dedicated to transcendent feelings and towards more relatable subject matter.
+Contemporary poets recognized a need to move away from elaborate odes dedicated to transcendent feelings and towards the more relatable subject matter.

 Examples of Odes